Coincidental occurance of episodic ataxia and multiple sclerosis: a case report and review of the literature

 BATUM M., KISABAY AK A., Çetin G., Çelebi H. B. G., Çam S., MAVİOĞLU H.

-• Anahtar Kelimeler: Multiple sclerosis, episodic ataxia, genetic, heterozygous, CACNA1A
+• Keywords: Multiple sclerosis, episodic ataxia, genetic, heterozygous, CACNA1A

 Introduction: Episodic ataxia is a clinical condition characterized by episodes of balance and coordination problems that last minutes to hours.
 It can be inherited or sporadic, and it can be seen sporadically in epilepsy, basilar migraine, multiple sclerosis, vertebrobasilar ischaemia, and labyrinth diseases.
 Methods: In this article, we present a case of a patient who had a coincidental occurrence of episodic ataxia type 2 (EA2) and multiple sclerosis (MS) Results: The patient who had a previously unidentified heterozygous mutation in the calcium voltage-gated channel subunit alpha 1 A gene (CACNA1A).
 Conclusion: There is no publication in the literature reporting the co-occurrence of MS and EA2.
 This combination may be coincidental in this patient, or it may be a relationship that has not yet been scientifically revealed.